Bemmaor/Bemmaor_Zheng-Social_Media/Readme.txt

-Copyright@ Albert C. Bemmaor, ESSEC Business School, and Li Zheng, Leeds U. Business School, University of Leeds, UK, 2018.
+Copyright@ Albert C. Bemmaor, ESSEC Business School, Cergy-Pontoise, France, and Li Zheng, Leeds U. Business School, University of Leeds, UK, 2018.

 On this site, you can find: